25Ericcheong/node-fundamentals/README.md

 ### Express: Route Params

 - Can be used to get complete / all information about a single item provided that the parameter sent from the client is a unique id can be used extract the item's information.
+This is done by attaching an expected parameter onto the URL which the server will then use to extract all relevant information.
+- Route parameter can be complex and can accept multiple paramters which the server can then utilize to acquire relevant; more specific information to be used by the client and sent as a responds.

 # Useful Node Modules